 Following a merger with SmithKline Beckman, Beecham decided to focus on its pharmaceuticals business, and sold Bovril (including Marmite and Ambrosia) to CPC, an American food company which owned Hellman’s mayonnaise and Knorr, for £157 million in cash in 1990.
 The number of employees had halved to 700 since 1980.

 Five million jars of Bovril were sold in 1998.

-In 2001 CPC (now renamed Best Foods) was merged with Van den Bergh Foods, to bring Bovril into the Unilever stable.
-In 2003 Unilever sold Ambrosia to Premier Foods for £105 million.
+CPC (now renamed Best Foods) was acquired by Unilever in 2001.
+Unilever sold Ambrosia to Premier Foods for £105 million in 2003.

-In 2004, in the wake of an European Community ban on the export of British beef, Unilever changed the composition of Bovril from beef stock to yeast extract.
+In the wake of an European Community ban on the export of British beef, Unilever changed the composition of Bovril from beef stock to yeast extract from 2004.
 The ban was lifted in 2006, and Bovril began to be made from beef again.

 3.5 million jars of Bovril were consumed in Britain in 2009.
 Bovril also has a large export market in Malaysia, Singapore and China.

 The protein content of Bovril was increased by 15 percent in 2017.